 - All members' monies will be held in trust by Jesuit Mission.

-- Pilgrims 100 members will then shortlist these projects, following which a Grant Announcement Event will be held early in 2021 at which members will vote for the inaugural winner.
+- The Pilgrims 100 Awards Evening will be held towards the end of 2021 at which members will vote for the winning project.

 - Jesuit Mission are responsible for the stewardship of the project and the disbursement of the funds to the winning project.
 An administration fee is deducted by Jesuit Mission.

 - Following the selection of the successful project, members may have the opportunity to visit the place where the project is located.
 This visit is an optional extra at members' own cost.

 You can donate to Pilgrims 100 at any time before the closing date for membership of 13 November 2021.

 James and Genevieve Hill have long been associated with St Ignatius Parish in Norwood and have supported Jesuit Mission for many years.

 In July 2019 they travelled to East Timor, with a group of parishioners from St Canice's Parish in Sydney and two Jesuit Mission staff.
 They were inspired by the Jesuits they met and the projects they visited.
 James and Genevieve returned to Adelaide wanting to do more for Jesuit Mission, not just in East Timor, but wherever the need is greatest.

 James and Genevieve wish to gather a group of like-minded people who are passionate about helping people living in the margins, and suffering the indignity of poverty and injustice, in overseas countries where Jesuit Mission works.